Samvit-Kini/Samvit_BSE_Portfolio/index.md

 # Ball Tracking Robot
 The ball tracking robot, is a motor driven robot that is able to track a ball.
-It is able to track a red ball and is able to make it's way to the ball.
+It is controlled by the Raspberry Pi, which I can send instructions to other components through.
+The robot is able to track,

 <!--HTML You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions: